Mount Bromo on a Budget: Free Entrance and No Crowds!

 Visit the Pura Luhur Poten Hindu Temple on the way back

-Just before the ascent to Bromo begins, you’ll see the grounds of a Hindu Temple.
-It’s usually closed early in the morning, but monks come after sunrise to open the doors for visitors.
-It’s free to enter.
+Just before the ascent to Bromo begins, you’ll see the grounds of a Hindu Temple [map].
+It’s closed early in the morning, but priests come after sunrise to open the doors for visitors.

 Yadnya Kasada

 Every year the local Tenggerese people celebrate the Hindu festival of Yadnya Kasada.
 There are around 100.000 Tenggerese spread around 60 villages on the slopes of Bromo Tengger Semeru National Park, hence the name.
-They all gather in huge numbers at Mount Bromo to do the Yadnya Kasada Ritual.

 Yadnya Kasada is always on the 14th, 15th, and 16th day of the Kasada Month of the traditional Tenggerese Calendar, which falls in June, July, or August of the Gregorian Calendar.
 It’s always on a New Moon.